danilocangucu/hsk-bikeapp/README.md

 ``stations.cy.js``
 The first test on this file clicks on a station in a list, waits for the station details to be loaded, makes a request to the detail page API, and asserts that the details of the clicked station match the API data.
 The second test scrolls down a list of stations and verifies that 20 more station names are added per scroll.

+To run the the tests, click on the previous files in the "Sepcs" section in Cypress UI.

 ## Running the application in Docker
 A Dockerfile is included in the project and you can dockerize this application.

-To build the Docker image, execute the following command from the primary directory:
+First open Docker in your computer.
+Then, to build the Docker image, execute the following command from the primary directory of this project:
 ```
 docker build -t hsk-bikeapp-solita .
 ```